omriiii/potg/README.md

 * Use `ng-repeat` http://jsfiddle.net/HB7LU/4269/
 * For images http://stackoverflow.com/questions/30525536/ng-repeat-images-in-folder
 * bg would stop repeating when it would
+* Reuse gulp-uncss and ignore all the classes that are used inside ng-repeat

 ### Possibilites for later
 * Make it so that each `label` and `input` don't have to be wrapped around a div'